 If yours is a high risk pregnancy or you have a history of pre-term labor, you should consult your doctor before the fast.
-Otherwise, try to create an optimal environment for fasting: stay indoors all day in a cool house, try not to exert yourself in any way, and be sure you drink a lot the day before the fast.
+Otherwise, try to create an optimal environment for fasting: stay indoors all day in a cool house, try not to exert yourself in any way, and be sure you drink a lot for two days before the fast.
 Toward this end, we suggest either engaging a baby-sitter or having your husband home after shacharit.
 Whereas you have a halachic obligation to fast, there is no halachic obligation to say kinot with a minyan or to stay in shul all day on Tishah B'Av, so facilitating your fast would be preferable.

 For more information, please see our article, "Pregnancy and the Four Fasts" http://www.yoatzot.org/article.php?id=119 .

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.

 If you have further questions or comments about this email, please click here to Ask the Yoetzet.